eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Valid Number(Algorithm* and Implementation*).
 The decription is vague, so refer to the comments in my Java solution for detailed requirements.
 * Palindrome related:
   - [Leetcode] Shortest Palindrome(Algorithm*, very hard!)
+  - [Leetcode] Palindrome Pairs(Multiple Algorithms** and Implementations**).(Distinct indices (i, j) just means that i != j) One way to improve the speed of not optimal algorithm is consider caching some values when building the trie.
+Remember the edge cases for the second approach.
 * Anagram related.
   - [Leetcode] Group Anagrams(Algorithms*).
 The key is to find out how to uniquely represent the anagrams.
 The robust way is to use the sorted string, but in some cases the counting array, or even the product of prime numbers could work too.
 * Parsing.